-Room assignments for first year students will be sent to your Albion College email address mid-July.
+Room assignments for first year and incoming transfer students will be sent to your Albion College email address mid-July.

-Residence Hall Directors (RDs) are full-time professional staff members who live in an apartment in the residence halls and are responsible for the day-to-day operation of the residence hall.
+Area Coordinators (ACs) are full-time professional staff members who live in an apartment in the residence halls and are responsible for the day-to-day operation of the residence halls.
 Such duties include supervision of the RA staff, conducting administrative judicial hearings, and providing basic counseling support for residents.

 Resident Assistants (RAs) are student leaders who reside on the floor with the students in the residence halls.
 RAs are trained in community development, peer listening and helping skills, crisis management, conflict mediation, and other topics to help residents manage problems that may arise.
 RAs can be a great resource for campus information.

-While first-year students are housed in Wesley Hall in double rooms, transfer students are typically assigned to spaces in Whitehouse Hall and Mitchell Towers.
-Room assignments will be sent to your Albion College email address in mid-July.
-The room assignment letter will contain your assigned building and room number and the name, home telephone number, address and Albion College e-mail address of your roommate.
+While first-year students are housed in Wesley Hall in double rooms, transfer students are typically assigned to spaces in Whitehouse Hall, Mitchell Towers, and Seaton Hall.
+Room assignments will be sent to your Albion College email address.
+The room assignment letter will contain your assigned building and room number and the name, home telephone number, address and Albion College e-mail address and phone number of your roommate.
 We encourage you to contact your roommate prior to your arrival to begin to get acquainted.
 You may also want to discuss those items you can share as you make plans to personalize your room.
 Keep in mind two of everything will not fit in the residence hall rooms.

-Wesley Hall: Located on the north side of campus, Wesley Hall is the largest residence hall on campus housing 460 students.
+Located on the north side of campus, Wesley Hall is the largest residence hall on campus housing 460 students.
 This is a traditional-style residence hall with community bathrooms and floors are coed by wing.
-Wesley Hall contains lounges for studying and socializing, one computer lab, a lounge with a big screen television, kitchen, ping-pong table, and laundry room.
+Wesley Hall contains lounges for studying and socializing, one computer lab, a lounge with a big screen television, kitchen, ping-pong table, pool table, and laundry room.
 Wesley Hall is a non-smoking community.

 For more information, please see Wesley Hall's main page.

-Seaton Hall: Located near the center of campus, Seaton Hall houses mostly returning students with the exception of some transfer students.
-Seaton is a tradidtional residence hall with community bathrooms, coed by hall.
-Seaton contains lounges for studying and socializing with one computer lab per floor.
+Located near the center of campus and connected to Baldwin Dining Hall, Seaton Hall houses a mixture of first year, transfer, and returning students.
+Seaton is a traditional residence hall with community bathrooms, coed by wing.
+Seaton contains lounges for studying and socializing, one computer lab, a lounge with a big screen television, kitchen, and laundry room.
 Seaton Hall is a non-smoking community.